uwecerron/psyoptions-docs/docs/how-it-works.md

 Without a doubt, the most important and widely used instruction of the protocol.
 When you want to mint a contract for a given market you need the `MintCoveredCall` instruction.
 It is **extremely important to note** that although this instruction contains the phrase _Covered Call_ in the V1 protocol, all contracts can be considered covered calls.
-PUTs are simply the reciprical of the a CALL, and all of V1's markets require 100% collateral upfront.
+PUTs are simply the reciprocal of a CALL, and all of V1's markets require 100% collateral upfront.
 More can be read [here](./arch-put-call.md).

 To mint a contract, the contract writer must put up 100% of the `underlying_amount_per_contract`